promitor/docs/docs/scraping/providers/log-analytics.md

 The following fields need to be provided:

-- `name` - The name of the Azure Log Analytics
+- `workspaceName` - The name of the Azure Log Analytics
 - `workspaceId` - The workspace ID of the Azure Log Analytics resource

 The Azure Log Analytics scraper is configured differently compare to others Azure resources.
 Ensure that `logAnalyticsConfiguration` is configured instead of `azureMetricConfiguration`: